Clitoral Hood Reduction

 Will this surgery reduce sensation in the clitoris?

 Because the excess skin can be a block to the sensitive nerves of the clitoris, the reduction of the excess tissue can actually enhance pleasure and stimulation.
 The clitoris itself, and the surrounding nerves are not involved or impaired by this surgery, so no reduction in sensation results.

 What are the risks of clitoral hood reduction?

 This surgery presents very little risk, especially with an experienced surgeon.
 There may be some swelling and itching after the surgery, and in rare cases infection or scarring may occur.
 Probably the biggest risk is the cosmetic result of removing too much or too little of the excess tissue.

 Since this surgery is most often performed in combination with labiaplasty, the recovery time and post-surgical expectations would be based on the labiaplasty surgery.

-The physicians and staff at SBC Irvine Beauty Clinic is committed to helping you understand clitoral hood reduction.
+The physicians and staff at Shonan Beauty Clinic are committed to helping you understand clitoral hood reduction.
 Contact us with any inquiries.